Suicide and self-harm awareness and prevention

-Many adults will experience feelings of hopelessness or suicidal thoughts at some point in their lives.
+You may experience feelings of hopelessness or suicidal thoughts at some point in your life.
 If you are feeling suicidal, the most important thing is to talk to someone.

 If you are going through a difficult time, you may be feeling isolated and disconnected from your friends, family or other groups.
 It might feel awkward to start a conversation about your feelings, but it's important that you let the people around you know how you are feeling.
 It's important to remember that people care and will want to help you.